Ian Rush: Second spell at Liverpool: 1988–1996

 Rush picked up his fifth League Cup winner's medal in 1995, when two goals from Steve McManaman saw off a spirited challenge from outsiders Bolton Wanderers, as Liverpool triumphed 2–1.
-Earlier in the competition Rush scored a hat-trick as Liverpool beat Blackburn Rovers at Ewood Park, the team who would go on to win the Premier League that season.
+Earlier in the competition Rush scored both goals in a 2–1 win against Stoke City in the 3rd round, a hat-trick in a 3–1 win against Blackburn Rovers at Ewood Park, the team who would go on to win the Premier League that season, in the 4th round, and the winner against Arsenal in the quarter-finals.
 Liverpool themselves achieved their best league finish since 1991, as they finished fourth in the Premier League.

-The 1995 close season saw Liverpool pay a national record fee of £8.4million for Nottingham Forest striker Stan Collymore, putting Rush's future at Anfield in doubt.
+The 1995 close season saw Liverpool pay a national record fee of £8.4 million for Nottingham Forest striker Stan Collymore, putting Rush's future at Anfield in doubt.
 He began the season as Liverpool's first choice striker alongside Collymore, only to be replaced by Robbie Fowler as Collymore's regular partner after a few games.
 His loss of a regular place in the first team sparked rumours of a transfer during the season.
-Peter Reid made an offer to Liverpool to sign Rush on loan for Division One promotion challengers Sunderland in January 1996, but Liverpool manager Roy Evans rejected this offer, despite having not fielded Rush in his first eleven for two months, saying that he needed Rush as cover for Fowler and Collymore, as Liverpool began their quest for the FA Cup and were distant challengers in the league title race.
+Peter Reid made an offer to sign Rush on loan for Division One promotion challengers Sunderland in January 1996, but Liverpool manager Roy Evans rejected this offer, despite having not fielded Rush in his first eleven for two months, saying that he needed Rush as cover for Fowler and Collymore, as Liverpool began their quest for the FA Cup and sitting in third place were distant challengers in the league title race.

-In late February 1996, it was announced that Rush would be leaving Anfield on a free transfer when his contract expired on 1 June.
+In late February 1996, it was announced that Rush, aged 34, would be leaving Anfield on a free transfer when his contract expired on 1 June.
 Numerous clubs were quick to express an interest in signing him.
 These included Everton, Sunderland, Oldham Athletic, Swansea City, Leeds United and Tranmere Rovers.

-His long association with Liverpool ended with a substitute appearance in the 1996 FA Cup Final against Manchester United.
+Rush made one of his final league appearances for Liverpool on 3 April, coming on with five minutes remaining in their 4–3 win against Newcastle at Anfield, a game considered as arguably the greatest in Premier League history, and with the game tied at 3–3 in injury time he played two one-twos with Barnes who then passed to Collymore who scored the winner — Martin Tyler's commentary: "Barnes, Rush, Barnes, still John Barnes...
+Collymore closing in!!!"
+The win put Liverpool within five points of the top of the league but ultimately the club would finish third.
+His long association with Liverpool ended with a substitute appearance in the 1996 FA Cup final against Manchester United.
 A hugely disappointing game looked to be heading for extra time and even a replay until Eric Cantona scored a late winner to give Manchester United a 1–0 victory.
-The winning goal came from a corner that Liverpool failed to clear, with Rush himself inadvertently deflecting the ball into Cantona's path.
+The winning goal came from a corner that Liverpool goalkeeper David James failed to clear, with the ball deflecting off Rush into Cantona's path.